 they are affordable and come in so many colors.
 Here are just a few I found online

-I wrote this from the perspective of your home but house plants are also very beneficial in a workplace or office building.
+This has been written from the perspective of your home but house plants are also very beneficial in a workplace or office building.

 I wish you happier, healthier breathing!